bachman-dev/eslint-config/README.md

 > [!WARNING]
 > Logging via the built-in "console" object can be convenient, but usually leads to excess outputs hanging around; it's best to use a logging framework (or make your own service, disabling this rule in your own methods) so that logging is centralized, configurable, and not (as often) subject to misplaced log-prints that make it into production.
 Consider this before enabling this config option.

-### `requireParameterProperties`

-Older TypeScript projects didn't take advantage of [Parameter Properties](https://www.typescriptlang.org/docs/handbook/2/classes.html#parameter-properties), so as a **temporary** means, this option can be set to `false` to soften the blow when it comes to linting errors when enabling this config.

-> [!TIP]
-> Updating the code to adhere to this rule should be done sooner than later if this option is set to `false`.

 ## Contributing